A world class education in a safe corner of the globe

 The Hobart lifestyle

-Despite its convenient inner-city location, the School enjoys idyllic grounds and ample green space for student relaxation.
+Despite its convenient inner-city location, the School enjoys idyllic grounds and ample green space for student well-being.
 All this is offered just a few minutes walk from the CBD, the vibrant waterfront precinct and the legendary Salamanca Market.